 The structure of a pair of scissors is such that the upper cutting blade on right-handed scissors is on the right-hand side.
 This means that if you as a lefty use these scissors, the blade is going to obstruct the cutting line.
 This will make the end product look like you have hacked at it and you won’t be able to cut well on the line.
 If this is not making sense, find a pair of lefty scissors and hold them in your right hand.
 Now try and cut with them.
 You will see the upper blade is on the left-hand side and obstructs the cutting line.
 You are going to be cutting better if you use right-handed scissors.
 And no, turning them upside down is not going to help!

-So now that we have dispensed with the left right ambi scissor controversy, let’s move on to the cutting process.
+So now that we have dispensed with the left right ambi scissor controversy and the difference between right and left-handed scissors, let’s move on to the cutting process.

 The cutting motion is a grasp-release or opening and closing action.
 Your child has to open and close the scissors over and over.
 At the same time they must hold the paper with their supporting right hand.
 This is the foundation movement we need for cutting.
 Remember about the grasp-release action as we progress through this.